 Different types of salmon, whether it’s sockeye, chinook, coho, or atlantic, and whether it’s farmed or wild will have slightly different nutrient profiles.
 The nutritional content of a fish is highly dependent on the type of feed of the fish.
 That’s why making a generalized statement that, for example, all chinook salmon are the healthiest may not be possible.
-But, according to the FDA’s Food Data Central database, smoked salmon may not be as nutritious as other options because of its high sodium content from the curing process.
+But, according to the FDA’s Food Data Central database9, smoked salmon may not be as nutritious as other options because of its high sodium content from the curing process.

 Canned salmon may have the highest amount of calcium per serving if the bones are included in the can (and then consumed).
 The canning process makes the bones soft and safe to eat, and many canned salmon options are wild caught.
 This is also the most economical form of salmon to buy as one serving costs only two to four dollars.
 Canned salmon goes great on salads, crackers, or just with a fork for a quick snack or meal on the go!

 Raw fish like salmon sashimi can be safe to eat.
-However, certain groups of people are at higher risk for foodborne illness, that are more likely to occur with raw fish consumption.
+However, certain groups of people are at higher risk for foodborne illness10, that are more likely to occur with raw fish consumption.
 These include pregnant women, children, older adults and those with weakened immune systems.